The Maritime Heritage Project ~~ International Harbors Travel

 On 5th September 1800, Great Britain took the Maltese islands under their protection.
 Malta and Gozo became a British Crown Colony in 1813.
 Fort Chambray was put to very good use by the British and this generated trade and jobs for many Ghajnsilmizi.

-The majority of the villagers were engaged in sailing and farming.
-Sailors on the Gozo boat would be leaving the port as early as three o' clock in the morning arriving at the Grand Harbour in the evening.
-The return journey used to start the following morning and the arrival to Mgarr (image above from www.Ghajnsielem.com) at sunset the same day.
 The farmers on the other hand would already be at work early in the morning doing the hard work before the scorching sun at its highest.
-At about nine o' clock the house housewives used to go to the bakery where the bread had to be molded - it was done by the housewives themselves.
+At about nine o' clock the housewives went to the bakery where the bread had to be molded - it was done by the housewives themselves.
 After mid-day meal, the woman folk used to turn their attention to lace-making.
-Nearly every member of the female population learned when still young the intricate art of Lace-Making.
+Nearly every member of the female population learned when still young the intricate art of lace-making.

 Malta

-The Syracuse Standard
+Sunday, March 6, 1891, The Syracuse Standard

 WAKEMAN'S WANDERINGS

-Malta and the Maltese--From Palma on a Maltese Brigantine--
+Malta and the Maltese -- From Palma on a Maltese Brigantine--

 A Typical Tunisian Merchant and His Views